AdonisEnProvence/Darkly/php_script_as_jpg_metadata_file_upload_breach/Ressources/Explanation.md

-# File upload bypass mock image content/type and sending script
+# File upload breach send script as image with fake content/type

 ## How we found the breach